jdforrester/mediawiki-extensions-TemplateData/Specification.md

 ## 3 Structures

-The TemplateData blob must have exactly one top-most structure of key–value pairs (hereafter referred to as "objects" having "properties") that follow the specification for the "Root" structure, as specified in section 3.1 below.
+The TemplateData blob MUST have exactly one top-most structure of key–value pairs (hereafter referred to as "objects" having "properties") that follow the specification for the "Root" structure, as specified in section 3.1 below.

-All of these objects share the following requirements:
+All of these objects MUST share the following requirements:

-1. They must only have properties described in this specification.
+1. They MUST only have properties described in this specification.
 Additional properties not specified are not permitted.
-And, with the exception of those marked as "Optional", none of the specified properties may be omitted.
+With the exception of those marked as "Optional", all of the specified properties MUST NOT be omitted.

-2. They must not have multiple properties with the same key.
+2. They MUST not have multiple properties with the same key.

 ### 3.1 Root